Quickstart

 event.

-Receive new transactions
+Receive transactions

 Upon receiving the NEW_TRANSACTIONS_AVAILABLE